You are here

 For area residents like Bill with foot or ankle issues getting in their way, Dr. Linford provides modern, evidence-based solutions with each patient’s lifestyle and goals at the forefront of the treatment process.

 If you’re experiencing pain or limitation related to your foot or ankle, Dr. Linford can help you get back on your feet.
-Schedule a consultation with Dr. Linford in Casper, Douglas, Lander, or Riverton by calling (307) 265-7205 or (888) 317-2343 or request an appointment online.
+Schedule a consultation with Dr. Linford in Casper or Douglas, by calling (307) 265-7205 or (888) 317-2343 or request an appointment online.